xiix0/scam/README.md

-You will wish you hadn't.
+This will be a memorable month -- no matter how hard you try to forget it.